MilhouseVH/texturecache.py/README.md

 * sets
 * tags
 * tvshows

+The following "meta" media classes can also be used in place of one of the above media classes:
+* video - movies + sets + tvshows
+* music - albums + artists + songs
+* all - addons + pvr.tv + pvr.radio + movies + sets + tvshows + albums + artists + songs

 In most cases, when performing an operation it is possible to specify a filter to further restrict processing/selection of particular items, for example, to extract the default media library details for all movies whose name contains "zombie":
 ####Code: